pvavercak/quiz-js/README.md

 # from-json-to-html-quiz-js
-Lightweight javascript ulitily for parsing json to html quiz
+Lightweight javascript ulitily for parsing json to html quiz.